fenestbuc/kubar-SCF/README.md

    - **Q1 2025**: Achieving full integration with major ERP systems to further streamline business processes and enhance user experience on our platform.

 2. **Mid-Term Goals**:
+   - **Q2 2025**: In the next year, Kubar Protocol is set to tackle the integration challenge with traditional banking systems, creating a seamless bridge between DeFi and conventional finance.
+This effort will culminate in our expansion into the Southeast Asian market by Q2 2025.
    - **Q3 2025**: Broadening the spectrum of financial services offered, including advanced invoice financing options, and integrating with global payment gateways for wider accessibility.
    - **Q1 2026**: Deploying AI-driven analytics for enhanced risk management and insightful market trend analysis, fostering data-driven financial decisions.